Sea Venture: Deliverance and Patience

-Wreck
+Later history

 Sea Venture sat atop the reefs off Gate's Bay long enough to be stripped of all useful parts and materials, not only by her crew and passengers, but by subsequent settlers; what was left of her eventually disappeared beneath the waves.
 Two of her guns were salvaged in 1612 and used in the initial fortification of Bermuda (one was placed on Governor's Island, opposite Paget's Fort, the other on Castle Island).

 After the wreck's submergence, her precise location was unknown until rediscovered by sport divers Downing and Heird in October 1958, still wedged into a coral reef.
 There was little left of the ship or its cargo.
 Despite the lack of artifacts to be found, she was positively identified in 1959, in time for the 350th anniversary of the wrecking.
 Subsequent research uncovered one gun and cannonball, along with shot for small arms.
 There were also some Spanish jars, stoneware from Germany and ceramics and cooking pots much like what had been found excavating Jamestown.

+In the 1960s, a replica of Deliverance was displayed (in drydock) on Ordnance Island.
+Deeming the replica beyond repair and unsafe after decades of storms, it was demolished in 2022 (fifty years later).

+In 2015, the remains of the Sea Venture hull was buried with sandbags, to protect the remnants from shipworms.